 Abbington Reserve opened in August 2020 and is in its initial lease-up phase.
 According to the contact, there are 37 units in two buildings remaining that are vacant.
-Excluding Abbington Reserve, overall vacancy among the stabilized LIHTC properties in the market is low at 1.5 percent.
-Additionally, Abbington Perimeter reported no vacancies and our contacts at Orchard Walk Apartments and Thornberry Apartments stated the vacant units are being processed from their respective waiting lists.
-Further, three of the LIHTC comparables reported maintaining waiting lists.
-The low vacancy rates and presence of waiting lists among the LIHTC comparables indicates there is an unmet demand for affordable housing in the area.
+Excluding Abbington Reserve, overall vacancy among the stabilized LIHTC properties in the market is very low at 1.2 percent.
+Additionally, Abbington Perimeter and Magnolia Circle reported no vacancies and our contacts at Orchard Walk Apartments and Thornberry Apartments stated the vacant units are being processed from their respective waiting lists.
+Further, all of the stabilized LIHTC comparables reported maintaining waiting lists.
+The full-occupancy and presence of an extensive waiting list consisting of 200 households at Magnolia Circle, the senior LIHTC comparable, as well as the low vacancy rates and presence of waiting lists among the remaining LIHTC comparables indicates there is an unmet demand for affordable senior housing in the area.

 The vacancy rates among the market rate comparable properties range from zero to 11.0 percent, averaging 5.0 percent, which is considered low.
 The Life At Glen Hollow reported holding 37 vacant units for renovation.
-Excluding The Life At Glen Hollow, overall vacancy among the market rate comparables is low, at 1.9 percent.
+Excluding The Life At Glen Hollow, overall vacancy among the market rate comparables is very low, at 1.9 percent.
 The low vacancy rates among the remaining market rate comparable properties indicates that there is demand for rental housing in the Subject's PMA.
 Based on these factors, we believe that there is sufficient demand for additional affordable housing in the market.
 We do not believe that the Subject will impact the performance of the existing LIHTC properties if allocated.